JuanBernal98/jetbrains-terminal/README.md

-# Open a folder in PhpStorm or PyCharm CE from the terminal
-If you are familiar with vscode you've probably used the command `code $PATH` to open your projects.
+# JetBrains Terminal - MacOS 11.4

-Everything will be the same but working with the JetBrains Suite
+Same dynamic as with vscode but working with the JetBrains Suite.

+## Opening a folder
+Default IDE : PhpStorm

+Use `code $PATH [--py|--python ] [--php]` to open your projects.